 Note: ‘Just label the items’ retention label formerly known as ‘Don’t retain or delete items’ retention label

-I almost removed this tip from my list with the recent announcement from Microsoft where you can now delete a record retention label (formerly not allowed).
+I almost removed this tip from my list with the recent announcement from Microsoft where you can now delete a record retention label not in use (formerly not allowed).
 However… if you only want to see whether the retention label will be correctly auto applied without having any retention/deletion action taken (likely true in most cases), consider using a retention label configured to ‘Just label the items’, the third option below:

 Advantage of this approach?
 Simplicity.
 You’re isolating the test to confirming where a retention has been auto-applied, nothing more.